Curing black hole singularities with local scale invariance: An example

-As argued above in (b), in the region $r \ll \kappa$ we expect full quantum gravity regime of some sort to be in operation so the proper analysis and behavior of observables is impossible at the moment (though they are expected to be non-local, see, e.g., \cite{Giddings:2005id}).
-What we have shown is that in the (semi)classical sense there is no problem in constructing candidates for observables which are regular for $r\to0$, which is at least a promising starting point toward the full quantum description.
+Which of the two possibilities is realised depends on the details of the physics near $r=0$.
+As argued above in (b), in the region $r \ll \kappa$ we expect full quantum gravity regime of some sort to be in operation so the proper analysis and behaviour of observables is impossible at the moment (though they are expected to be non-local, see, e.g., \cite{Giddings:2005id}).
+What we have shown is that in the (semi)classical sense there is no problem in constructing candidates for classical observables which are regular for $r\to0$, which is at least a promising starting point toward the full quantum description.

-{\bf (d) Baby universe inside BH.}\\[1mm] The interior of the BH solution in $p$-gauges has a sort of ``baby universe'' type of metric.
-To see this, let us analyze two radial geodesics in angular coordinates $\theta$ and $\varphi$.
+{\bf (d) Baby universe vs. white hole.}\\[1mm] The interior of the BH solution in $p$-gauges has a sort of \emph{baby universe} type of metric.
+To see this, let us analyse two radial geodesics in angular coordinates $\theta$ and $\varphi$.
 The proper distance between geodesics as the function of time behaves as